SemiQuant/svTyper/README.md

 * Add mask file (NC_000962.3.nonUniquelyMappable.bed) so we can ignore repetative regions and better detect SVs throught the genome
 * Make a single use option for the 'Split_gene' function
-* Fix denovo for gridss
 * Fix output naming and folders
+* Filtering of vcfs is not correct, it does not account for the length of the variant